uncms-dev/uncms/docs/walkthrough.md

 Let's unpack this!

-The `Page` model in the CMS defines its place in the hierarchy, some invisible metadata fields, and some publication controls, and that is it.
+The `Page` model in UnCMS defines its place in the hierarchy, some invisible metadata fields, and some publication controls, and that is it.
 It has no opinions about what the _user-visible_ content should look like - not so much as an HTML field!
 This is the job of **content models**.

 That's what derivatives of `ContentBase` are.
-Anything that inherits from `ContentBase` will be available as a page type in the CMS.
+Anything that inherits from `ContentBase` will be available as a page type in your project.
 _There is no explicit registration of content models_; it just works.

 ?> **Note:** We've named this model MyContent.